I feel compelled to write about knee cap pain again. Many of you have already read my earlier blog on this subject. It was my very first post!

-Women have a physical predisposition to having pain under and around their knee caps.
-It has to do with the shape of our legs.
-We were put together pretty well for having babies but not so much for running stairs and doing squats.
-And in the natural world we just didn’t have to get in and out of chairs all day, or go up and down stairs all day, or do squats deep knee bends and lunges with weights in our hands, three times a week.
+Women have a physical predisposition to having pain around their knee caps.
+It has to do with the shape of our pelvis.
+We were put together for having babies but not so much for running stairs and doing squats.
+And in the natural world we didn’t have to get in and out of chairs or go up and down stairs all day, or do squats deep knee bends and lunges with weights in our hands, three times a week.
 And remember…in the natural world we didn’t live much past 25 years.

-When I see a woman with pain around her knee caps, 8 out of 10 times I can get some kind of history of excessive stair climbing or participation in an exercise class involving lunges and squats!
-Now trainers get very upset when I write about this and often send comments impugning my knowledge.
-Remember…I’m the orthopedic surgeon.
+When I see a woman with pain around her knee caps, 8 out of 10 times I can get some kind of history of excessive stair climbing or participation in an exercise class including lunges and squats!
+Trainers get very upset when I write about this and often send comments impugning my knowledge.
+Remember…I’m the expert.
 I’ve been doing this for 31 years.
 And I have this condition.
 I feel very strongly about this because I see a lot of women and truthfully, this is a big problem, especially since the exercise industry is invested in the squat, the lunge and the deep knee bend…especially for women!
 Trainers would be doing their female patients a service if they took this information into consideration, and sought out versatile strengthening programs which didn’t rely on squats and lunges.

-But most importantly, just pay attention to clients while they’re doing these exercises.
+But more importantly, just pay attention to clients while they’re doing these exercises.
 Watch for clients who are “cheating” or making grimaces while squatting.
 Turn off the music and listen for crunching knee caps.
 Most of the time the clients just quit, so trainers don’t hear about the problems.
 Women are embarrassed to complain because they feel they might be accused of just being lazy.
 Feel their knee caps while they’re doing the exercises.
-You’ll be able to feel, and sometimes even hear the crunching and grinding!
+You’ll be able to feel, and sometimes even hear the grinding!
 That’s your sign that they shouldn’t be doing this exercise.
 That symptom often precedes the pain.
-Let clients know that they should watch for pain, crunching and grinding around their knee caps while on a program of squats, deep knee bends or lunges.
-And keep in mind that it doesn’t always occur while they’re doing the exercises.
+Let clients know they should watch for pain and grinding around their knee caps while participating in a squatting program.
+Keep in mind that it doesn’t always occur while they’re doing the exercises.
 Sometimes it starts hurting that night, or even the next day.
 Sometimes it takes a month for the symptoms to show up!

-Okay so you might be getting tired of me telling you to change the way you’re doing things, but I’m going to tell you to change the way you’re doing things that hurt you.
-If you come to see me with a cut on the end of your finger, you’re not going to question me when I tell you not to rub your finger against things.
+Okay, so you might be getting tired of me telling you to change the way you’re doing things, but I’m going to tell you to change the way you’re doing things that hurt you.
+If you come to see me with a cut on the end of your finger, you’re not going to question me when I tell you not to tap your finger!

 Stairs: The first thing I’m going to tell you to do is to modify the activities that hurt you.
-If it’s climbing stairs, I’m going to tell you to diminish stair climbing or to somehow lessen the effect of stair climbing on your knees by using the banister.
+If it’s climbing stairs, I’m going to tell you to diminish stair climbing or to somehow lessen the effect of stair climbing on your knees by using the handrail.
 Take elevators and escalators rather than the stairs.
-Keep a hair brush, deodorant and toothbrush in the downstairs bathroom so you don’t run up and down the stairs for those activities.
+Keep a hair brush, deodorant and toothbrush in the downstairs bathroom so you don’t run up and down the stairs to finish your toilette.
 Yes, stair climbing is exercise, but if you’re having pain, trust me, the benefits don’t outweigh the risks.

 Chairs: You can’t stop getting in and out of chairs, but you can use the arms of the chair to help push yourself out of the chair.
 Your knees will reap the benefits from getting in the habit of decreasing this stress by pushing yourself out of the chair.
 The toilet is a chair you get in and out of many times a day.
 And it’s a low chair.
 Convert your master bath toilet to a handicap or “comfort height” toilet.
 Use the sink or cabinet next to the toilet to help yourself up.
 Put in a stainless-steel bar for that purpose.
 Use the handicap toilet in public places.
 This is a serious, potentially life altering condition.
 Do what it takes to make it better!

 Squats: I’m going to tell you to stop squats and frankly, my advice is to never do them again!
 Find another, less stressful way to strengthen your legs.
 Ride a stationary bike, swim or walk.
 Do straight leg raises and hip extensions against resistance.
 These exercises are adequate for strengthening the legs on an average person.
 Sure, you can do some lesser form of the squat if you must.
-I’ll go over those a little later.
-But for me to do that will be like your primary care doc telling you some okay ways to enjoy sugar.
+But for me to recommend that would be like your primary care doc telling you some alternative ways to enjoy sugar.
 Better to tell you not to eat sugar in any form.